-Resources Global is an international professional services firm that provides experienced finance and accounting, risk management and internal audit, information technology, human resources, supply chain management and legal professionals to clients on a project basis.
-We assist our clients with discrete projects requiring specialized expertise in 1) finance and accounting, such as mergers and acquisitions due diligence, financial analyses (e.g., product costing and margin analyses), corporate reorganizations, budgeting and forecasting, audit preparation, public entity reporting and tax-related projects; 2) information management services, such as financial system/enterprise resource planning implementation and post implementation optimization; 3) human resources management services, such as change management and compensation program design and implementation; 4) internal audit services (provided via our subsidiary Resources Audit Solutions or "RAS"), such as documenting internal controls and assisting clients with their compliance efforts under the Sarbanes-Oxley Act of 2002 ("Sarbanes"); 5) supply chain management ("SCM") services, such as leading strategic sourcing efforts, negotiating contracts and performing tactical purchasing; and 6) legal services providing attorneys, paralegals and contract managers to assist clients (including law firms) with project-based or peak period needs.
+Resources Global is a multi-national professional services firm that provides experienced finance and accounting, risk management and internal audit, information management, human capital, supply chain management and legal services professionals to clients on a project basis.
+We assist our clients with discrete projects requiring specialized expertise in:

+- finance and accounting services, such as mergers and acquisitions due diligence, financial analyses (e.g., product costing and margin analyses), corporate reorganizations, budgeting and forecasting, audit preparation, public entity reporting and tax-related projects; - information management services, such as financial system/enterprise resource planning implementation and post implementation optimization; - human capital services, such as change management and compensation program design and implementation; - risk management and internal audit services (provided via our subsidiary Resources Audit Solutions or "RAS"), including compliance reviews, internal audit co-sourcing and assisting clients with their compliance efforts under the Sarbanes-Oxley Act of 2002 ("Sarbanes"); - supply chain management ("SCM") services, such as leading strategic sourcing efforts, contract negotiations and purchasing strategy; and - legal services such as providing attorneys, paralegals and contract managers to assist clients (including law firms) with project-based or peak period needs.

-We began operations in June 1996 as a division of Deloitte & Touche and operated as Resources Connection, LLC, a wholly owned subsidiary of Deloitte & Touche, from January 1997 until April 1999.
-In November 1998, our management formed RC Transaction Corp., renamed Resources Connection, Inc., to raise capital for an intended management-led buyout.
+We were founded in June 1996 as a division of Deloitte & Touche and operated as Resources Connection, LLC, a wholly owned subsidiary of Deloitte & Touche, from January 1997 until April 1999.
+In November 1998, our management formed RC Transaction Corp., renamed Resources Connection.
+Inc., to raise capital for an intended management-led buyout.
 In April 1999, we completed the management-led buyout in partnership with several investors.
-In December 2000, we completed our initial public offering of common stock and began trading on the Nasdaq Global Market.
+In December 2000, we completed our initial public offering of common stock and began trading on the NASDAQ.
+We currently trade on the NASDAQ Global Select Market.
 In January 2005, we announced the change of our operating entity name to Resources Global Professionals to better reflect the Company's global capabilities.